SukkoPera/sdbox/README.md

 Isn't Open Hardware great?

 ## Usage
-Please refer to [the original project](https://github.com/jbilander/sdbox) for all documentation.
+Please refer to [the original project](https://github.com/jbilander/sdbox) for all documentation, firmware, drivers, etc.

 Note that **this board needs external power** which can be provided through the USB connector on your Nano.
 Choose a Nano with your favorite USB connector flavour, as you can easily find them with MiniUSB, MicroUSB and even USB-C connectors.